ZeroGravitasIndeed/SWTOR-Area-Assembler/README.md

 * Show Full Report In Terminal: from now on, the console output will limit itself to a single line of progress per stage of the importing process unless errors are reported.
 The old barrage of progress reports becomes an option.
 * Separate Object Types in SubCollections: creating and sorting objects into Objects, Terrains, and Lights SubCollections is now optional.
+* Lights generation's defaults change to not creating them.

 **v.1.1.3:**
 Added trapping for lack of terrain folder to avoid scary error messages.